awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker.container.console.md

     BlockDeviceMappings: /dev/xvdcz=:12:true:gp2,/dev/sdh=:24
 ```

+**Note**
-Note that when you change settings in this namespace, Elastic Beanstalk replaces all instances in your environment with instances running the new configuration\.
-See [Configuration Changes](environments-updating.md) for details\.
+When you change settings in this namespace, Elastic Beanstalk replaces all instances in your environment with instances running the new configuration\.
+See [Configuration changes](environments-updating.md) for details\.

-## Reclaiming Docker Storage Space<a name="reclaim-docker-storage"></a>
+## Reclaiming Docker storage space<a name="reclaim-docker-storage"></a>

 Docker does not clean up \(delete\) the space used when a file is created and then deleted from within a running container; the space is only returned to the pool once the container is deleted\.
 This becomes an issue if a container process creates and deletes many files, such as regularly dumping database backups, filling up the application storage space\.